 Welcome to Canada eTA – an online agency that provides assistance in obtaining the Electronic Travel Authorization eTA required to enter Canada.
-From March 15, 2016 citizens of all countries that are exempt from having to obtain a visa to travel to Canada as well as lawful permanent residents of the United States must obtain an eTA visa travel authorization before entering Canada.
+From March 15, 2016 citizens of all countries that are exempt from having to obtain a visa to travel to Canada as well as lawful permanent residents of the United Kingdom (UK) must obtain an eTA visa travel authorization before entering Canada.
 Get your eTA Canada with hassle-free service.

 If you are travelling for tourism, business, or transiting and arriving by air, you must apply for an eTA electronic authorization before checking-in for your flight to Canada.
-The Electronic Travel Authorization (eTA) allows individuals from specific countries as well as lawful permanent residents of the United States to visit Canada for tourism or business purposes without having to apply for a Canada Visa.
+The Electronic Travel Authorization (eTA) allows individuals from specific countries as well as lawful permanent residents of the United States and United Kingdom to visit Canada for tourism or business purposes without having to apply for a Canada Visa.